ym-han/ymp/pages/teaching.md

 Instructor of Record

-* Healthcare Ethics and The Ethics Of Technology (Intensive one-week summer course for high school students)
+* Healthcare Ethics and The Ethics of Technology (Intensive one-week summer course for high school students)

 Teaching Assistant